USEPA/haztrak/docs/haztrak_book/src/Deploy/configuration.md

 and [client](/) directories, with the outlined values below and the values will be automatically added.
 You can find [example configs here](/configs).

-Haztrak also comes with Dockerfiles and docker-compose files, including [docker-compose.dev.yaml](/docker-compose.dev.yaml).
+Haztrak also comes with Dockerfiles and a docker-compose files, including [docker-compose.yaml](/docker-compose.yaml).
 Environment variables can be passed to a using [docker-composes --env-file flag](https://docs.docker.com/compose/environment-variables/#using-the---env-file--option) like so.